Source: Investigators examine ideology of Texas gunman

 In addition to reviewing social media posts, federal agents have interviewed family members and associates of Garcia to ask about his ideological beliefs, the official said.
 Investigators are also reviewing financial records, other online posts they believe Garcia made and other electronic media, according to the official.

+Allen Police Chief Brian Harvey declined Sunday evening to answer questions from the AP, saying of the investigation, “we actually don’t have a lot.”

-Authorities identified Garcia as suspected of killing eight people at a Texas outlet mall, but his motive was a mystery Sunday, a day after the attack turned an afternoon of shopping into a massacre.
+The Texas Department of Public Safety identified Garcia as suspected of killing eight people at a Texas outlet mall, a day after the attack turned an afternoon of shopping into a massacre.

 In a statement, President Joe Biden said the assailant wore tactical gear and fired an AR-15-style weapon.
 He urged Congress to enact tighter restrictions on firearms and ammunition.